awsdocs/amazon-vpc-user-guide/doc_source/VPC_Subnets.md

 aws ec2 describe-vpcs --vpc-id vpc-1a2b3c4d
 ```

-In the output that's returned, the primary CIDR is returned in the top\-level `CidrBlock` element \(the second\-last element in the example output below\)\.
+The primary CIDR is returned in the top\-level `CidrBlock` element\.

 ```
 {